intel/neural-compressor/examples/pytorch/eager/language_translation/ptq/README.md

 1. Add QuantStub and DeQuantStub for all quantizable ops.
 2. Fuse possible patterns, such as Conv + Relu and Conv + BN + Relu.
 In bert model, there is no fuse pattern.

-It's intrinsic limitation of PyTorch quantizaiton imperative path.
+It's intrinsic limitation of PyTorch quantization imperative path.
 No way to develop a code to automatically do that.
 The related code changes please refer to examples/pytorch/eager/bert/transformers/modeling_bert.py.

 ### code update